 First of all, your campaign should be easy to read.
 It is proven that adults have an attention span of eight seconds.
 In these eight seconds, it’s impossible to read the whole article thoroughly, so that’s why you should structure your emails to guide people to your CTA.

-So, if you believe that people will read your campaigns word for word, you are probably wrong.
+So, if you believe that people will read your campaign word for word, you are probably wrong.
 They are more likely to quickly scan over them, so you must deliberately structure your campaigns to draw in these scanning readers and focus their attention on the key elements of your campaign.

 One such frequently used method is the inverted pyramid model.
 It can help you achieve this objective.
 The inverted pyramid is a framework for structuring the elements of your email campaigns, including headers, imagery, buttons, etc. In turn, these elements will work together to draw people in, deliver the key messages of your campaign, and get them to click through.